Creating a Custom User Confirmation Modal With the React Router Prompt

 </Dialog>

-determine what to render.
-If we hadn’t passed for example a
+prop to conditionally determine what to render.
+If we hadn’t passed for

 we could choose to set